MatsJ/weather-api-slideshow/README.md

 # weather-api-slideshow
-A task as part of a job interview.
-I use data from openweathermap's api.
+A simple weather website showing current weather from Oslo, Rome, San Francisco.<br/> I use data from openweathermap's api.